m-england/reusable-angular/activities/activity_06.md

 Angular templates can be passed along as inputs to their child components.

 ## Steps
-1. Add a TemplateRef input property to the common card component
+1. Add a TemplateRef<any> input property to the common card component
 2. Build a new template in the list-container component for the kitten footer
     ```html
       <ng-template #kittenFooter>